Morality operates along two dimensions: competition (“me first”) and cooperation

 and minimising the harm for each person, resulting from the interaction.

 Competition is always going to be feature of social life, in some way.
-Natural selection
+For each

 acts within each individual for the benefit of that individual (and their genes).